mariadb-corporation/MaxScale/Documentation/Tutorials/Using-MaxGUI-Tutorial.md

 - Right-click on the object to show the context menu, then mouse hover the `Place to Editor` option and select the desired insert option.

+##### Show object creation statement and insights info

+To view the statement that creates the given object in the [Schemas objects sidebar](#schemas-objects-sidebar), right-clicking on schema or table node and select the `View Insights` option.
+For other objects such as view, stored procedure, function and trigger, select the `Show Create` option.

 #### Editor

 The editor is powered by [Monaco editor](https://microsoft.github.io/monaco-editor/), therefore, its features are similar to those of